emard/esp32blesynscan/README.md

 otherwise mount will start turning around azimuth axis and will never stop by itself (user should press cancel to stop).

-To fix this in function "udpcb()" one message is rewritten
+fix#1: in function "udpcb()" one message is rewritten

     :W2050000\r -> :W2040000\r

-Second fix is more to prevent sending junk to motor firmware which is easy to crash.
+fix#2: fix is more to prevent sending junk to motor firmware which is easy to crash.

 Synscan sends some AT command probably for its